WebCLAP/wclap-bridge/README.md

 From there, it's a manually-implemented CLAP module, where the implementation refers to its internal WCLAP.
 There is no automatic translation of return values or structs.

+Each plugin owns its own memory arena and `Instance` (basically a thread context) in the WCLAP, so that it's guaranteed to be available for realtime calls.

 ### 32-/64-bit versions

 To avoid duplicate code, any 32-/64-bit specific details are in `source/_generic/`, and get included twice (by `source/wclap-module.h`) with different values for `WCLAP_API_NAMESPACE`, `WCLAP_BRIDGE_NAMESPACE` and `WCLAP_BRIDGE_IS64`.
 This means we have to be a _bit_ more careful how those files include each other, since they don't have include-guards or `#pragma once`.